 A common chemotherapy combination includes:

-Some people have high dose chemotherapy and radiotherapy followed by a bone marrow or stem cell transplant.
+Some people have high dose chemotherapy and radiotherapy followed by a stem cell or bone marrow transplant.

 Keeping ALL away, long term (maintenance)

-This is known as maintenance treatment.
-It is more chemotherapy, but in lower doses than you have in the other phases of treatment.
+The aim of maintenance treatment is to help keep the leukaemia in remission.
+You have more chemotherapy, but in lower doses than in the other phases of treatment.
+You also have steroids.
 The drugs that you are likely to have during maintenance include:

 - prednisolone (a steroid)